 Human brain gives us only an approximate view of reality because it mixes new information/knowledge with past memories.
 To make long-term memory more reliable and strong, we have to add new related information continuously into the brain and repeat it with timed intervals.

 Now, how you can better remember the information?
-The best way is to repeat that information after regular time intervals and this powerful method adds all the information in brain memory permanently.
+The best way is to repeat that information after regular time intervals and this powerful method adds all the information to brain memory permanently.

 Brain rule-7: Sleep well and think well